To,

 The Members,

-business and operations of the Company and the accounts for the financial year ended March
+business and operations of the Company along with the Audited Financial Statements for the

-1. FINANCIAL RESULTS AND OPERATIONS
+1. FINANCIAL RESULTS AND OPERATIONS:

-The Company's financial performance, for the financial year ended March 31, 2024 is
+The Company's financial performance, for the financial year ended March 31,2025 is

 summarized as below;

-For the year ended 31.03.2024 |
+For the year 2024-25 |

-For the year ended 31.03.2023 |
+For the year 2023-24 |

 |